rahul-1702/Namaste-React/EP13/README.md

 ● Write Integration Test case for search feature on the Homepage ● Write Integration Test case for Add to Cart flow

-// Unit Testing and Integration Testing
+// Done :: Unit Testing and Integration Testing

 --- Completed mostly Namaste React Series Concept here (Now its time for Project) ---